-Microsoft Office Excel contains a vulnerability that could allow an unauthenticated, remote attacker to execute arbitrary code.
+Microsoft Office Excel versions 2002 SP3 and prior, 2003 SP3 and prior, and 2003 SP3 and prior contain a vulnerability that could allow an unauthenticated, remote attacker to execute arbitrary code.

 Microsoft has confirmed this vulnerability in a security bulletin and released software updates.

-Microsoft has released a security bulletin at the following link: MS10-038
+Microsoft has released a security bulletin at the following link: MS09-067

-An unauthenticated, remote attacker could exploit the vulnerability to execute arbitrary code with the privileges of the user.
-If the user holds elevated privileges, the attacker could execute arbitrary code that results in a complete system compromise.
+An unauthenticated, remote attacker could exploit this vulnerability to execute arbitrary code with the privileges of the user.
+If that user holds Administrator privileges, the attacker could completely compromise the system.

-An unauthenticated, remote attacker could exploit the vulnerability by convincing a user to view a malicious document.
-When processed, the document could trigger memory corruption that the attacker could make use of to execute arbitrary code with the privileges of the user.
+This vulnerability is due to errors when the vulnerable application processes malformed SxView records within Excel documents.
+An unauthenticated, remote attacker could exploit this vulnerability by convincing a user to view a malicious Excel file.
+If a user opens the Excel document, the document could trigger memory corruption to enable the attacker to execute arbitrary code with the privileges of the user.

 Administrators are advised to apply the appropriate updates.

-Users are advised to run applications with the least necessary privileges.
+Users are advised to run applications with the least privileges necessary.

-Users may consider applying the Microsoft Office Isolated Conversion Environment (MOICE) to safely open Word, Excel, and PowerPoint files from suspicious or unrecognized sources on systems that are running Microsoft Office 2003 or Office 2007.
+Users may consider applying the Microsoft Office Isolated Conversion Environment (MOICE) to safely open Excel files from suspicious or unrecognized sources on systems that are running Microsoft Office 2003 or Office 2007.